2018 - 2019

 According to legend, a Pied Piper lured local children away from the German town of Hamelin; they disappeared into a mountain and travelled underground until emerging from a cave in Transylvania where they settled into seven cities.
 The tale is believed to be inspired by the colonization of Central European territories by King Géza II of Hungary, when young Germans were led to Transylvania to fortify border towns.
 These new settlers arrived in ‘the land beyond the forests’ beginning in the mid-12th century.
 The skilled ‘Saxons’ built a productive society there and for generations lived peacefully alongside Hungarians, Romanians and Roma, while nurturing their specific identity.

 In the 20th century wars and communism uprooted the people.
 During World War II they served in three armies (for Romania, Germany and Hungary) and became both victim and executioner.
 In 1945 more than 70,000 Transylvanian Saxons were apprehended by Soviet occupiers and deported to labour camps in Siberia.
 The new pro-Soviet government of Romania suppressed their historical rights and confiscated properties.

 After the fall of communism in 1989, around 90% of the Saxons who remained fled Transylvania within a few months.
 Half a million people migrated to Germany and Austria, or to North America in search of a new life, and the deserted medieval villages their ancestors founded began to deteriorate.
 Now that very few Saxons remain in Transylvania, their history and legacy are in danger of disappearing entirely.

 Today some who left Romania have returned in search of their roots and are working to preserve their heritage.
-This work highlights some of the last Saxons’ own stories surrounding their identity, memory, traditions and life experience throught their own testimonies.
+This work highlights some of the last Saxons’ own stories surrounding their identity, memory, traditions and life experience.